Mastering Selenium for Dynamic Websites

 driver = webdriver.Chrome(options=options)

 Best Practice: Combine argument masking with randomized mouse movements, realistic typing delays, and viewport resizing.
-Avoid using default Selenium user-agents, and consider rotating them alongside your proxy pool.
+Rotate user-agent strings alongside your proxy pool.

 Scaling with Proxy Integration

 As scraping volume increases, IP reputation becomes a critical bottleneck.
-Distributing requests across multiple endpoints prevents rate limiting, geographic restrictions, and temporary IP bans.
-Integrating authenticated proxies into your Selenium WebDriver requires configuring the --proxy-server argument at initialization or utilizing middleware for dynamic credential injection mid-session.
-When combined with intelligent exponential backoff strategies and request queuing, this architecture ensures high availability and consistent throughput.
+Integrating authenticated proxies into your Selenium WebDriver requires configuring the --proxy-server argument at initialization or using middleware for dynamic credential injection.
 For infrastructure-level guidance, review Rotating Proxies and Managing IP Blocks.

 Best Practice: Implement a proxy health-check routine before assigning an endpoint to a new WebDriver instance.
-Use residential or mobile proxies for heavily protected targets, and datacenter proxies for high-volume, low-security endpoints.
-Always respect target site rate limits and implement graceful degradation when HTTP 429 or 503 responses are encountered.
+Use residential or mobile proxies for heavily protected targets and datacenter proxies for high-volume, low-security endpoints.
+Implement graceful degradation when HTTP 429 or 503 responses are encountered.

 Common Mistakes to Avoid